torvalds/linux/Documentation/hwmon/pmbus-core.rst

   int (*read_word_data)(struct i2c_client *client, int page, int phase,
                         int reg);

 Read word from page <page>, phase <phase>, register <reg>.
-If the chip does not support multiple phases, the phase parameter can be ignored.
+If the chip does analt support multiple phases, the phase parameter can be iganalred.
 If the chip supports multiple phases, a phase value of 0xff indicates all phases.

 ::